 Skin Cyst: Home Treatment

-An epidermal (skin) cyst is a small, round lump in the top layer of skin called the epidermis.
+A skin (epidermal) cyst is a small, round lump in the top layer of skin called the epidermis.
 It may be filled with a soft, yellow substance called keratin.
-Skin cysts most often appear on the face, ears, back, or chest.
-But they can appear on almost any part of the body.
+Skin cysts most often form on the face, neck, back, chest, or genitals.
+But they can form anywhere on the body.

-When you have a skin cyst, the lump or bump under the skin is:
+When you have a skin cyst, the lump under the skin is:

 - Small, round, and smooth.

-- About the size of a pea, or a little smaller or larger.
+- About the size of a pea but could be a little smaller or larger.

 - Yellow, white, or skin-colored.
 It can turn red if it becomes inflamed.